python-desert/desert/docs/usage.rst

     :end-before: end-basic-usage

-Desert can be used with :mod:`dataclasses` or :mod:`attr`.
+Desert can be used with :mod:`dataclasses` or :mod:`attrs`.
 With either module, Desert is able to infer the appropriate :mod:`marshmallow` field for any of these types: